edgecollective/edge-blog/posts/notes/co2.md

 > Until recently, the vast majority of growers in the U.S. did not measure CO2 or use it to enrich their greenhouses.
 However, during the winter, CO2 levels can quickly become limiting in unventilated greenhouses full of plants on cold and sunny days.
 Over the past 10 years, we have also seen greenhouse growers seal up their greenhouses in an effort to control their heating bills during the winter.
 Other growers, especially in northern latitudes, have invested in supplemental lighting because of the numerous benefits, from improved quality and yields to reduced production time.
 An apparent result of tightly sealing the greenhouse is increased humidity and condensation.
 A not-so-apparent result of reducing air infiltration is a reduction of CO2 levels within the greenhouse below ambient levels found outdoors.

+## Ongoing work / research

+Oct 9 2020:

+Maybe a good configuraiton is to have the sensor powered via a 7.4V rechargeable lith-ion, while the micro attached has its separate battery voltage?